Water portfolio inquiry submission

 Magalies Water sent a team to World Water Week in Sweden last year and Umgeni Water sent its interim board to Las Vegas, despite ministerial cost containment measures and concerns about affordability.

-Dudu Myeni, who chaired the Mhlathuze Water Board, is accused of involving herself in hiring people to whom she is connected to; donating Mhlathuze funds to the KwaZulu-Natal royal family and running up excessive travel costs which may have included personal travel without following procedures.
+Dudu Myeni, who chaired the Mhlathuze Water Board, is accused of involving herself in hiring people to whom she is connected; donating Mhlathuze funds to the KwaZulu-Natal royal family and running up excessive travel costs which may have included personal travel without following procedures.

 Mhlathuze and Umgeni water boards are still due to amalgamate despite concerns raised by National Treasury, including that Umgeni’s €35 million loan facility from the European Investment Bank and R600 million domestic medium-term note may be jeopardised as the merger could be regarded as Umgeni’s disestablishment.